ValeroM/weDJ/README.md

 #### `[GET] /api/lobbies`

-Returns a json array with objects, where each object is a lobby in lobbies table:
+Returns a json array with objects, where each object is a lobby in "lobbies" table:

 ```json
 [